INTERVIEWS

 Absolutely!

-Anyone at all, that is willing to put the time in, understanding that
+Anyone at all, that is willing to put the time in,

-the work is its own reward.
+understanding that the work is its own reward.

-What we’re talking about, or trying to talk about, has nothing to do
+What we’re talking about, or trying to talk about, has nothing

-with financial rewards, or accolades and has everything to do
+to do with financial rewards, or accolades and has everything

-with INTENTION.
+to do with INTENTION.

-WHY you do what you do
+WHY we do what we do

 and beingness.